+A Six-Step Strategy for Braking Bad News

+- One framework that health professionals find helpful is a protocol developed by Baile and Buckman (2000).

-SPIKES -A Six-Step Protocol for Delivering Bad News
+- SPIKES A Six- Step Protocol for Delivering Bad News

-- 1. S-Setting
+- S- Setting

-- 2. P-Perception
+- P- Perception

-- 3. I- Invitation
+- I- Invitation

-- 4. K-Knowledge
+- K-Knowledge

-- 5. E-Empathy
+- E- Empathy

-- 6. S-Summarize
+- S- Summarize

-The components convey the major points to be considered when given bad news.
-Also incorporates the step-by-step technique, which provides several strategies for addressing the patient's distress
+- The components convey the major points to be considered when giving bad news.
+Also incorporates a step-by- step technique, which provides several strategies for addressing the patient's distress

-The Goal of the Protocol The goal is to enable the clinician to fulfill the four most important objectives of the interview disclosing bad news:
+The Goal of the Protocol

+The goal is to enable the clinician to fulfill the four most important objectives of the interview disclosing bad news:

-- 1. Gathering information from the patient to determine knowledge and expectations and readiness - Transmitting the medical information based on needs and desires - 3.
+- 1. Gathering information from the patient, to determine knowledge and expectations and readiness. - 2.
+Transmitting the medical information based on needs and desires - 3.
 Providing support by reducing the emotional impact and isolation experienced by the bad news - 4.
 Eliciting the patient's collaboration in developing a strategy or treatment plan for the future